azureknight7604/snake_arm9/README.md

 6. Type and execute `make`

-7. If successful, a new file called 'payload.bin' should be created inside the source code folder.
+7. If successful, a new file 'payload.bin' should be created inside the source code folder.

 ## Tested and working
 * melonDS emulator v0.9.5 win_x64 (Windows)